koding/kite/README.md

 * We do not use the initial "methods" exchange.
 * We do not use the "links" field in the message.
-* We always send 1 or 2 arguments in "arguments" field:
+* We always send 1 object in "arguments" field:
     * The first one is *options* object, it is an object with 3 keys:
         * **kite:** Information about the Kite that is making the request.
         * **authentication:** Authentication information for this request.
         * **withArgs:** This fields contains the arguments that will be passed to the method called.
 It may be a type of any valid JSON type.
-    * The second one is the optional response callback function.
+        * **responseCallback:** This is the optional response callback function.
 It may be omitted or passed as *null*.
 We remove the callback after we get the response to free memory because it will only be called once by the other side.
 * Currently, we use WebSocket for transport layer.
 This may change in future.
 The path to connect on the server is "/dnode".